M

-Fingernail, a keratinized protein like hair, is emerging as a
+Fingernail, a keratinized protein like hair, is emerging as a popular specimen type for drug and alcohol testing.
+Using

-laboratory concerns the window of detection.
+fingernail samples for toxicological analysis and pharmacokinetic studies has been around for decades.
+However, many people do not have as much experience interpreting the results as they do hair and urine and there is confusion of whether to use a clipping or scrapings.
+One of the most frequent questions to the laboratory concerns the window of detection.
 How far back does the fingernail test go?
 To answer this, we need to discuss the anatomy of the fingernail and how compounds are incorporated into the nail.

 Nail is keratinized protein very similar to hair.
 It is porous